 How do I recognize a conspiracy theory - and how can you debunk it?

-For conspiracy theorists, you need someone to whom you can give the Attach guilt can - as a rule, it is people who benefit from a certain event in fact or even in theory.
-But as a rule there are also other people who profit - and of course also those who are not affected at all or even have to suffer from it.
-With a conspiracy theory this is faded out: In principle, there is only the good victim and the evil conspirator(s).
+But as a rule, there are also other people who benefit - and of course some who are not affected at all or even have to suffer as a result.
+A conspiracy theory ignores this: In principle, there is only the good victim and the evil conspirator(s).

 "People are far more likely to believe a lie they have heard 100 times, than a truth that is completely new to them."